The role of exchangeability in causal inference: Longitudinal setting: Exchangeability and sequential randomization

 However, under the longitudinal setting introducing stratification by $X_i$ does not restore the conditional exchangeability of all the groups being compared.
-We now have exchangeability between individuals $j$ and $k$ with opposing treatment assignments at the second time point, that is,
+We now do have exchangeability between individuals $j$ and $k$ with opposing treatment assignments at the second time point, that is,

-where $\cdot = \{X_{j} = X_{k} = x, Z_{1j} = Z_{1k} = 1, Z_{2j} = 1, Z_{2k} = 0\}$.
+where $A_x \equiv \{Z_{1j} = Z_{1k} = 1, Z_{2j} = 1, Z_{2k} = 0, X_{j} = X_{k} = x\}$.
 However, when comparing individuals with opposite treatment assignments at the first time point, the conditional exchangeability condition

-where $\cdot = \{X_{j} = X_{k} = x, Z_{1j} = 1, Z_{1k} = 0, Z_{2j} =Z_{2k} = 0\}$, does \textbf{not} hold because the prior information we have on the relationships between the variables indicates for example that those without anemia and assigned to treatment at the first interval are likely to have better immune function status than those without anemia and no treatment at the first interval, since initiation of the treatment is in itself a cause of anemia.
-This would be the case also if the groups being compared had been formed under the completely randomized setting $\mathcal E$, even though then the groups would be exchangeable without the stratification.
-In the causal inference literature this phenomenon has been called \textit{collider stratification bias} \citep[e.g.][]{greenland:2003}, \textit{Berkson's bias} or merely \textit{selection bias}; as demonstrated, it can equally well be understood as lack of conditional exchangeability of the groups being compared in terms of their pre-treatment characteristics.
+where $A_x \equiv \{Z_{1j} = 1, Z_{1k} = 0, Z_{2j} =Z_{2k} = 0, X_{j} = X_{k} = x\}$, does \textbf{not} hold because the prior information we have on the relationships between the variables indicates, for example, that those without anemia and assigned to treatment at the first interval are likely to have better immune function status than those without anemia and no treatment at the first interval because initiation of the treatment is in itself a cause of anemia.
+This would be the case also if the groups being compared had been formed under the completely randomized setting $\mathcal E$, even though the groups would be exchangeable without the stratification.
+In the causal inference literature this phenomenon has been called \textit{collider stratification bias} \citep[e.g.,][]{greenland:2003}, \textit{Berkson's bias} or merely \textit{selection bias}; as demonstrated, it can equally well be understood as lack of conditional exchangeability of the groups being compared in terms of their pre-treatment characteristics.
 Exchangeability does hold matching on the initial treatment assignment $Z_{i1}$, but this would not allow estimation of the effect of $Z_{i1}$.
-The non-exchangeability of the groups not matched with respect to the initial treatment assignment is illustrated in the simulation study presented in the Appendix C.
+The non-exchangeability of the groups not matched with respect to the initial treatment assignment is illustrated in the numerical example presented in Supplementary Appendix B.